 StrengthsQuest helps you identify and better understand what you naturally do best, and gives you clues as to the type of work environments and roles in which you are most likely to thrive.
 Uses 34 Talent Themes to create your personalized Strengths Insight Report and Action Planning Guide

 - Contact the Career Services office to take this assessment

 If you are currently “un-majored,” don’t feel you fit with your present major, or want to talk about crafting a path to career success, you would probably benefit from career counseling.
-Our nationally certified career counselor is available to listen to you and administer assessments that will help you to understand how your interests, personality, and strengths help shape your choice of major and career.
+Our career advisor is available to listen to you and administer assessments that will help you to understand how your interests, personality, and strengths help shape your choice of major and career.

 O*Net (U.S. Department of Labor)

 Collects, organizes, describes, and disseminates data on occupational characteristics and worker attributes for over 1,100 occupations.

 Interactive tool for job seekers and students to learn more about their career options.
 The site has tasks, skills, salary information, and more for over 900 different careers.

 The Occupational Outlook Handbook (Bureau of Labor Statistics)

 Offers career information on duties, education/training, pay, and outlook for hundreds of occupations.